-faceLAB® achieved sales for the year of A\$1,601,801 (2011:A\$2,239,588) down by A\$637,787 (28.5%).
-This contraction in revenue was expected in the lead-up to the release of exciting new product capability resulting from the company's R&D. Intensive R&D efforts over the last year have resulted in the development of a new set of revolutionary eye gaze tracking algorithms that will be gradually introduced across all of the organisation's commercial offerings.
+faceLAB® sales for the year of A\$1,609,667 were consistent with the 2012 year of A\$1,601,081.
+The revenue remained flat in the lead-up to the release of exciting new product capabilities resulting from the Company's increased R&D investment.
+R&D efforts over the last year continued the prior year's development of a new set of revolutionary eye gaze tracking algorithms that will be introduced across all of the Company's commercial offerings during 2014.